21 Places To See In North Cascades National Park

 1.2 Thunder Creek

-The creeks are the best hikes during the mid-June period as they serve as beautiful campgrounds with scenic views.
+The creeks are the best hikes during mid-June, as they serve as beautiful campgrounds with scenic views.

 These trails begin at the ancient forests and let you travel through the heart of the park, infamously known as Sojourn.
 The glacier-fed creeks are the origins of the rugged slopes of Park Cascade Pass.